Where to learn a new skill in Joburg

 Dust off your bike and join

 Banditz Bicycle Club or Street Friends for one of their rides around Joburg.
+Or join Girls On Bikes for an all-female power pedal.
 For more, check out our guide to cycling the city.
-If you prefer pounding the pavements, join the Braamfie Runners, #Letthepeoplerun aka Run Tell That, Shelflife running club or regular Parkrun events, and see where you can start racking up the distance with our guide to running in Johannesburg.
-For those in the mood for something more social, the latest sports craze is up your alley – find out where to play padel in Joburg and Pretoria, and read our intro to padel here.
+If you prefer pounding the pavements, join the Braamfie Runners, #Letthepeoplerun aka Run Tell That, Shelflife running club or regular Parkrun events, and see where you can start racking up the steps with our guide to running in Johannesburg.
+If you're after something more social with a side of friendly competition, padel is the perfect pick.
+Find out where to play padel in Joburg and Pretoria, and read our intro to padel here.

-Combining movement with meditation, there's Yoga in the Park every Sunday at the Johannesburg Botanical Gardens , or daily classes at Parktown North's inclusive The Nest Space and Parkview's long-standing Sivananda Ashram , to name but a few.
-The Dabulamanzi Canoe Club next to Emmarentia Dam gives you a chance to get out onto the water in Joburg, and they offer introductory classes to get you started.
+If combining movement with meditation is more your style, try daily classes at Parktown North's inclusive The Nest Space sessions at Nuru Studio at 44 Stanley , or Parkview's long-standing Sivananda Ashram , to name but a few.
+The Dabulamanzi Canoe Club at Emmarentia Dam gives you a chance to get out onto the water in Joburg, and they offer introductory classes to get you started.